AlecMcCutcheon/Ibroadcast-Uploader/README.md

 # Powershell Ibroadcast Uploader
-An PowerShell Ibroadcast Uploader Port based on the ibroadcast-uploader.cs - C# .Net port.  on https://project.ibroadcast.com/
+A PowerShell Ibroadcast Uploader Port based on the ibroadcast-uploader.cs - C# .Net port.  on https://project.ibroadcast.com/

 Just download the Script and place it in the directory that contains the music you wish to upload then Run it in a PS Terminal with the your authentication token.
 Here's an Example: